Software

 Creative

-- Infinite State Sample Pack — An open-source collection of audio samples and loops for music production.
+- Infinite State Sample Pack: Open-source synthesizer samples and loops for music production.

-- kjvstudy.org — A free digital study Bible built with AI.
-Read about how it was made.
+- kjvstudy.org: A free digital study Bible built with AI.
+How it was made.

 The Philosophy